OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 }
 ```

-Strangely the command does not work and the return value seems unused anyways<br><br>
+Strangely the command does not work but the return value seems not to be unused anyways.<br><br>

 Time for the next function: _RLOS32_: